19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 2\.—(1) In this Act, unless the context otherwise requires —

+“adoptive father” includes a man who —

+(a) applies to adopt a child in accordance with any written law relating to the adoption of children; or

+(b) has obtained a dependant’s pass for a child whom he intends to adopt in accordance with any written law relating to the adoption of children;

+[Act 33 of 2016 wef 01/01/2017]

+“adoptive mother” includes a woman who —

+(a) applies to adopt a child in accordance with any written law relating to the adoption of children; or

+(b) has obtained a dependant’s pass for a child whom she intends to adopt in accordance with any written law relating to the adoption of children;

+[Act 33 of 2016 wef 01/01/2017]

 “approved person” means a person approved by the Minister as an approved person under the regulations made under section 7;

 “bank account” means a bank account opened under the regulations made under section 3;

-“benefit period”, in relation to a female employee to whom subsection (1), (1A), (1B), (1C), (1D), (1E) or (1F) of section 9 applies, means such period as she is entitled under the applicable subsection to receive payment from her employer at her gross rate of pay;
+“benefit period”, in relation to a female employee to whom subsection (1), (1A) or (1B) of section 9 applies, means such period as she is entitled under the applicable subsection to receive payment from her employer at her gross rate of pay;

 [28/2008 wef 31/10/2008]

+[Act 33 of 2016 wef 01/01/2017]

-“confinement” means the delivery of a child;
+“confinement” means the delivery of one or more children from one pregnancy;

+[Act 33 of 2016 wef 01/01/2017]

 “dependant’s pass”, in relation to a child, means a dependant’s pass issued in respect of the child under regulations made under the Immigration Act (Cap.
 133) to enable the child to remain, or to enter and remain, in Singapore for the purposes of adoption under the Adoption of Children Act (Cap.
 4), and includes a document evidencing that the application for the dependant’s pass has been approved;

 [Act 12 of 2013 wef 01/05/2013]

+“eligibility date”, in relation to an application to adopt a child in accordance with any written law relating to the adoption of children, means —

+(a) if the child is a citizen of Singapore, the date on which the application to adopt the child is made; or

+(b) if the child is not a citizen of Singapore, the date on which a dependant’s pass is issued in respect of the child;

+[Act 33 of 2016 wef 01/01/2017]

 “employee” means any person who has entered into or works under a contract of service with an employer in Singapore, and includes a workman and any officer or employee of the Government;